G-Rania/tp-igl/README.md

    - Perform CRUD operations on mods.
    - Oversee the integrity and functionality of Datalink.

-Datalink is more than a search engine; it's a vibrant community where individuals can connect, share, and explore the richness of human expression.
+Datalink is more than a search engine; it's a vibrant community where individuals can connect, and explore the richness of human expression.
 Join us on Datalink and embark on a journey of discovery and connection.